-Tom Giles has generously agreed to award \$5000 in scholarships and a quality commercial heifer at the Mayes County Fair.
+Tom Giles has generously agreed to award \$8000 in scholarships and a quality commercial heifer at the Mayes County Fair.

-- 1. Must be a beef exhibitor at the 2020 Mayes County Fair. - 2.
+- 1. Must be a beef exhibitor at the 2025 Mayes County Fair. - 2.
 Must be in 4-H or FFA.
 It does not include clover buds. - 3.
-Division 1 At least 8 years old and 3rd, 4th or 5th grade

-Division 2 - 6th, 7th and 8th grade

-Division 3 - 9th and 10th grade
+Division 1 At least 8 years old and 3rd, 4th or 5th grade - Division 2 6th, 7th and 8th grade - Division 3 9th and 10th grade

-Division 4 - 11th, 12th grade and or just graduated High School in May of 2020

-Division is determined by the grade in school they are in on the day of the contest.
+Division $4 - 11^{th}$ , $12^{th}$ grade and or just graduated High School in May of 2025 Division is determined by the grade in school they are in on the day of the contest.

-Division First place winners are eligible to advance to the next division regardless of grade.
+Division First place winners are eligible to advance to the next division regardless of age and grade.

-4. Division 1 winner receives a commercial heifer

-Division 2 winner receives a \$1000 scholarship

-Division 3 First place winner receives a \$1500 scholarship

-Division 3 Second place winner receives a \$500 scholarship

-Division 4 First place winner receives a \$1500 scholarship

-Division 4 Second place winner receives a \$500 scholarship
+- 4. Division 1 winner receives a commercial heifer - Division 2 winner receives a \$1500 scholarship - Division 2 second place winner receives \$500 scholarship - Division 3 First place winner receives a \$2000 scholarship - Division 3 Second place winner receives a \$1000 scholarship - Division 4 First place winner receives a \$2000 scholarship - Division 4 Second place winner receives a \$1000 scholarship

 All scholarships are redeemable after the exhibitor has satisfactorily completed one semester of advanced education (post high school).
 Some examples of advanced education include college, vocational or technical training.
+Military service counts for this requirement.
+Scholarship is redeemable after the completion of basic training.

-- 5. Must take a written test on Beef Production and Management on Sunday, September 13th, 2020 at 12:30 PM at the Ag Center. - 6.
-Top 10 scores in each division on the written test will interview on Monday, September 14th, 2020 at 2:00 PM at the Ag Center.
-The final score is half written exam and half interview score. - 7.
+- 5. Must take a written test on Beef Production and Management on Sunday, September 12th, 2021 at 12:30 PM at the Ag Center. - 6.
+Top 10 scores in each division on the written test will interview on Monday, September 13th, 2021 at 2:00 PM at the Ag Center.
+The final score is half written exam and half interview score.
+You must complete the interview portion of the contest to be eligible for the heifer or a scholarship. - 7.
 Participants can win each division only once!!
 If you place second in Division's 3 or 4 then you can still compete in that division if you meet the grade requirements.
-You can only receive the second place scholarship in Divisions 3 and 4 twice. - 8.
-Scholarship winners before 2020 are eligible to compete for additional scholarships if they meet the grade requirements for the new divisions.

-9. Scholarships must be redeemed within 3 years after graduating from high school.
+You can only receive the second-place scholarship in Divisions 3 and 4 twice. - 8.
+Scholarships must be redeemed within 3 years after graduating from high school.
 Call Mike Rose, 825-3241, for additional details.

 Thank you, Tom Giles!